nitheshsivakumar/dynamic-webapp-eks/README.md

-# 🚗 RentZone - Kubernetes-based Deployment on AWS with Amazon EKS
+Kubernetes-based Deployment on AWS with Amazon EKS

 ## 📌 Project Overview